-Firstly, I’ll recap Ada’s background for context, though I’d also recommend reading either of these articles about her for more information.
+Firstly, I’ll recap Ada’s background for context, though I’d also recommend reading either of these articles for more information.

 If you have a smartphone, then right now you could be taking part in the world’s largest mental health study.
 Sounds interesting?
 Then head over to http://howistheworldfeeling.spurprojects.org/ to join in.

 If you need a bit more convincing, then read on.